msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 # Working Files Context

-a. network.yml: A template file to deploy networking infrastructure managed by the networking team.
+- **network.yml**: A template file to deploy networking infrastructure managed by the networking team.
 Resources include VPC, Internet Gateway, Subnets, EC2 instances, and NAT Gateways.

-b. network-parameters.json: Contains parameters for the values/placeholders in the network.yml file.
+- **network-parameters.json**: Contains parameters for the values/placeholders in the network.yml file.

-c. udagram.yml: A template file to deploy the Udagram Application EC2 resources, including Launch Template, Load Balancer, Security Groups, IAM Role, Instance Profile, AutoScaling Group, Listener, ListenerRule, and TargetGroup.
+- **udagram.yml**: A template file to deploy the Udagram Application EC2 resources, including Launch Template, Load Balancer, Security Groups, IAM Role, Instance Profile, AutoScaling Group, Listener, ListenerRule, and TargetGroup.

-d. udagram-parameters.json: Contains parameters for the values/placeholders in the udagram.yml file.
+- **udagram-parameters.json**: Contains parameters for the values/placeholders in the udagram.yml file.

-e. runscript.sh: A script detailing how to deploy and tear down resources automatically.
+- **runscript.sh**: A script detailing how to deploy and tear down resources automatically.

 # Project Instructions